infretis/infretis/examples/gromacs/puckering/README.md

 * **9:** What is the maximum order parameter value observed during the MD run?
 * **10:** Given that the product state of your molecule is defined by $\theta=90^{\circ}$, are you optimistic that you could observe a spontaneous transition during a plain MD simulation?

-# Step 3: Initial paths and interface optimization
+# Step 3.0: ∞RETIS

 Before we can start our main path simulation, we need to provide the ∞RETIS program with some initial paths.
 Also, an efficient path simulation is one where the crossing probabilities between adjacent interfaces is $\approx 0.3$, so we also need to optimize the interface positions to get a reasonable number of crossings.
 You will do this in an iterative fashion by performing a couple of short ∞RETIS simulations.
-After each simulation, more and more interfaces are placed at increasing orderparameter values.
+After each simulation, more and more interfaces are placed at increasing order parameter values.
 This effectively pushes the system up the energy barrier.

 <img src="https://github.com/infretis/infretis/blob/molmod_exercise5/examples/gromacs/puckering/graphics/initial-paths.gif" width="45%" height="45%">